DeepakBomjan/bca-cn-bzra/Assignments-Chhiring/Assignment-unit-1.md

 4. Network layer/ Datalink layer:
 * This layer defines how data should be sent, (format/speed).
 It specifies how data should be signaled by hardware and other devices such as ethernet cable.
 Ethernet, ATM and Switch are some example of devices on this layer.

+---

-## 3.Differenciate between OSI and TCP/IPv4
+## 3. Differenciate between OSI and TCP/IPv4
 The difference between OSI and TCP/IP is given below
 | OSI                                 | TCP/IP                                              |
 |-------------------------------------|-----------------------------------------------------|